Development of Computational Thinking with Games in Early Childhood

 We all remember operation with sets from elementary school or higher grades, and they were quite boring… what belongs into which set, what are mutual elements, and etc. Boring, boring, boring because elements used in exercises were characters, letters, numbers…how can this be exciting?

 This is the reason why we have enriched sets game with images.
 With images, operations with sets got totally new meaning and can be applied from kindergarten.
 Game provides:

-- a kind of abstraction, providing images in new environment and mutual co-relation, and
+- A kind of abstraction providing images in a new environment and mutual co-relation.

-It is a classic game where the pattern is defined and child has to continue pattern.
-One very simple example with cars is displayed on the picture below.
-It is AAABBB pattern.
+It is a standard game where a pattern is defined and a child is expected to continue in the pattern.
+One simple example is with cars shown in the picture below.
+It is the AAABBB pattern.